heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

 #### Architecture

-The paper's method uses a convolutional neural network architecture with two modules: A 'feature expansion' network for extracting deep features from a smaller input image, and a context prediction network to infer a larger output image from the input and its features.
+(Wang 2019)'s' method uses a convolutional neural network architecture with two modules: A 'feature expansion' network for extracting deep features from a smaller input image, and a context prediction network to infer a larger output image from the input and its features.

 <p align="center">
   <a href="/images/image_extrapolation_2/paper1-net.jpg">